Hahei Beach in the Coromandel

 This 19.4 km walk will take you past volcanic peaks, emerald lakes, steaming vents and ancient lava flows.
 Lord of the Rings fans might recognise one of the volcanic cones, Mount Ngauruhoe, as Mount Doom from the film trilogy.
 The track involves steep climbs and uneven paths, but you will be rewarded with unique otherworldly landscapes.

 The best time to tackle the Tongariro Crossing is between November to May.
-From June to October, the New Zealand winter months, there is increased risk of snow, ice and avalanches.
-It is best not to attempt it unless you have special skills and experience in an Alpine terrain.
+From June to October, the New Zealand winter months, there is increased risk of snow, ice and avalanches, so it is best not to attempt it unless you have special skills and experience in an Alpine terrain.

 Stay at Lake Taupō